 Trying to tell data entry scams from legit data entry jobs takes careful research and common sense.
 Common sense tells you that low-skill jobs never pay high wages.
 And legit data entry salaries are typically low.
-It follows, then, that data entry jobs that promise big money are, in fact, scams.
+It follows, then, that data entry jobs promising big money are scams.
 Careful research will help you locate legitimate work-at-home opportunities.

 Data Entry Scams May Look Like:

 Affiliate Marketing - Sometimes data entry scams are really affiliate marketing business opportunities.
 Often these are labeled "non-traditional data entry."
 And while affiliate marketing is a legit home business, what makes these scams are the misleading advertising, promises of big earnings and fees for information available for free.
 Affiliate marketing is not a quick and easy way to make money.
 You must build a website, bring in traffic and generate sales.
 No one can sell you a legit turnkey operation that can do this.